The masculine initiation can often be characterized not as a series of high achievements, but rather as a series of humiliations of the false self.

 “I’m paid to be a narcissistic blowhard, to volley my opinions, to appear more confident about them than I really am, to appear smarter than I really am, to appear better and more authoritative than I really am.
 I have to work harder than most people to avoid a life of smug superficiality.
 I’ve also become more aware that, like many people these days, I have lived a life of vague moral aspirations—vaguely wanting to be good, vaguely wanting to serve some larger purpose, while lacking a concrete moral vocabulary, a clear understanding of how to live a rich inner life, or even a clear knowledge of how character is developed and depth is achieved.”

-He goes onto to explain,
+He goes on to explain,

 “We live in a society that encourages us to think about how to have a great career but leaves many of us inarticulate about how to cultivate the inner life.
 The competition to succeed and win admiration is so fierce that it becomes all-consuming.
 The consumer marketplace encourages us to live by a utilitarian calculus, to satisfy our desires and lose sight of the stakes involved in everyday decisions.
 The noise of fast and shallow communications makes it harder to hear the quieter sounds that emanate from the depths.
 We master the skills required for success, but that gives little encouragement to humility, sympathy, and honest self-confrontation, which are necessary for building character.”